-Each trade is matched daily on the JSE's trading system, ie. the exchange ensures that there is a buyer and a seller to each contract traded.
+Each trade is matched daily on the JSE's trading system, i.e. the exchange ensures that there is a buyer and a seller to each contract traded.
 The JSE's clearing house, JSE Clear, becomes the counterparty to each trade once each transaction has been matched and confirmed.
 The clearinghouse therefore ensures settlement takes place on each trade.
 To protect itself from non-performance, JSE Clear employs a process known as margining.
-This mechanism is two-fold:
+This mechanism is two-fold, and is described on the following page.